 Location: Madawaska, Maine

-Status: Unbuilt (Site re-evaluated, new project coming soon)
+Status: Unbuilt (Site re-evaluated)